-A demat account is similar to any other bank account, except that it is used to hold securities, and other financial instruments.
-As the procedure to open the demat account is almost the same across different firms and institutions, the list of mandatory documents required to register the account are also the same.
+A Demat account is similar to any other bank account, except that it is used to hold securities and other financial instruments.
+As the procedure to open the demat account is almost the same across different firms and institutions, the list of mandatory documents required to register the account is also the same.
 The different types of documents required for opening a Demat account are: